 (d) Communications and outreach.

-5. Service orientation
+5. Service orientation for use and reuse of resources

 (a) Resource as a Service model: Resource as a Service (RaaS) is a business model whereby customers pay for a value-added product or service, such as heat, light or mobility, without buying the resources.
 Life cycle environmental and waste management recycling etc. could be part of a long-term service contract.